 The University reserved the right to grant amnesty from drug, alcohol or other violations of the social code for parties reporting allegations under this Policy (i.e. if alcohol was involved in the incident, the reporting party would not then be charged with an alcohol infraction.
-Decisions regarding amnesty under this Policy will be made by the Vice President for Student Life in conjunction with the Title IX Coordinator.
+Decisions regarding amnesty under this Policy will be made by the Dean of Students in conjunction with the Title IX Coordinator.